How to submit

 1) Make sure your work is absolutely as good as you can make it.
 Revise, critique (repeat, repeat) before sending.
 Don’t waste your opportunity!

 2) Decide which agent is right for you - you can only submit to one.
-Click on Sarah Davies, John Cusick or Polly Nolan to read about them, their interests, and where they are based.
-If you live in the US/Canada and are writing for middle grade or older, you can query either Sarah or John.
+If you live in the US/Canada, please submit to Sarah.
 If you live in the UK/Commonwealth (or anywhere outside the US/ Canada), please query Polly.
+You can click on Sarah Davies or Polly Nolan to read about them and their interests.

 4) Prepare a query email WITH THE AGENT’S NAME IN THE SUBJECT LINE.
 The opening letter should be no longer than one page in length (if it were on paper) and should contain: word count of the manuscript; age group, brief synopsis of story (no more than 3 paragraphs); brief bio with details of any writing background you have.
 Please also tell us what country you live in.
 This is very helpful!

 5) If you’re writing a novel: Paste the first 5 pages of your story into the body of the email.
-If you’re writing a picturebook (no more than 1000 words): paste in the whole text.
-No illustrations are required at this stage, unless you are an author/illustrator.
-Please note: we do not accept or open attachments unless we specifically request them.
+If you’re writing/illustrating a picture book (no more than 1000 words): paste in the whole text and either paste in an illustration sample or attach ONE PDF with sample.

 6) Send your complete query email to submissions[at]greenhouseliterary[dot]com.